dtu-act/pinn-acoustic-wave-prop/README.md

 ```
 The `trained_model_tag` is the directory with the trained model weights trained using the scripts located at the path given in `path_settings`.

-# Settings
+# Setup

+## Dependencies
+The library dependencies can be installed using the script `scripts/package_install.sh`.

 ## Input/output directory structure
-The input data should be located in a specific relative directory structure as (data used for the paper can be downloaded [here](http://www.todo.com))
+Data used for the paper can be downloaded [here](http://www.todo.com)).
+The input data should be located in a specific relative directory structure as

 ```verbatim
 base_path/